Co-Laon/claon-app/CONTRIBUTING.md

 docs: documentation only changes
 chore: extra work
 lint: changes that do not affect the meaning of the code
+style: changes that only ui style codes
+test: changes code for test
 ```

 #### - Example